abe-winter/abe-winter.github.io/_posts/2023-03-23-superglue.md

 In LLM terms this means the LLM has a hunch, based on stuff it has read online, that the bat is 0.55 and the ball is 0.5.
 But if you tell it to build a system of equations, it **translates** the problem into a model.
-And it sort of, often correctly, uses a hunch to evaluate the model, and this often works better than using a hunch to just evaluate the question.
+And it still uses a hunch to evaluate the model, but this often works better than using a hunch directly on the question.

 (**Translates** is in bold because I want you to believe that LLMs are good at style transfer or translation tasks, because my whole argument below depends on that).